-We have my Aunt Jayne’s Homemade Dumpling Noodles every year around the holidays.
-It’s a family tradition!
+Chicken and Dumpling Noodles might be the ultimate comfort food.
+These Homemade Dumpling Noodles are a family tradition!
 Every year at Thanksgiving I make a big batch of Turkey and Noodles.
 But these homemade noodles are too good to save for only once a year.

 After they have sat in the refrigerator all night, they soak up all the flavorful turkey stock, and you end up with a fatter noodle that is in more of a gravy than a broth.
 So yum!